llama1ai/ai-manus/README.md

  * Tools: Supports Terminal, Browser, File, Web Search, and messaging tools with real-time viewing and takeover capabilities.
  * Sandbox: Each task is allocated a separate sandbox that runs in a local Docker environment.
  * Task Sessions: Session history is managed through MongoDB/Redis, supporting background tasks.
- * Conversations: Supports stopping and interrupting.
+ * Conversations: Supports stopping and interrupting, file upload and download.
  * Multilingual: Supports both Chinese and English.

 ## Development Roadmap

- * Tools: Support for historical browser screenshot viewing, Deploy & Expose, and external MCP tool integration.
+ * Tools: Support for Deploy & Expose, and external MCP tool integration.
- * Conversations: Support for file upload and download.
  * Sandbox: Support for mobile and Windows computer access.
  * Deployment: Support for K8s and Docker Swarm multi-cluster deployment.
  * Authentication: User login and authentication.